gauzinge/SPS_June15_HowTo/README.md

 Furthermore, in the runcontrol window on the AIDA control PC, you will see that the NIProducer & TLU producer have connected to the run control.

-2b) connect to the USBPixPC1 and start the STProducer by clicking the icon on the Desktop (Start_STControl....)
+2b) connect to the USBPixPC1 and start the STProducer by clicking the icon on the Desktop (Start_STControl_eudaq_something)

 then you will see the USBpix producer connect in the main RunControl window.

 3) Now om the AIDA Telescope PC go the EUDAQ run control GUI and load the correct config file :

-        cms_Nov15_internal/external.conf
+        cms_May16_ext.conf

 This file contains all necessary settings for: Mimosa telescope, FEI4 plane & TLU.
-Be aware that the filename without the ".conf" has to be copied in the "Config" field. cms_Nov15_internal.conf is for running with internal triggers, _ext is for the scintillator trigger.
+Be aware that the filename without the ".conf" has to be copied in the "Config" field.

 8) click "Config".
 This configures TLU and Telescope - be aware that there is significant lag in the remote connection so be patient and click only once!
 If you click twice, there is a chance you will have to start the whole procedure again.